geelen/git-smart/README.md

 That'll put an executable file for each command as a gem executable.
 They can be removed by uninstalling the gem.

+You almost certainly want to run this as well, to allow git commands to be output with colour:

+    git config --global color.ui always

+Git normally only colours output when being run from the terminal, not from within scripts like these.
+This sorts that right out.

 # Using

 Git allows custom commands with a simple convention - `git xyz` tries to find an executable `git-xyz` on the path.
 So, to run the commands, simply type